 Assistant Director, Recovery and Public Services

-Myra Bontemps has over 15 years of experience with federally funded affordable housing and community development property acquisition, development, construction and management.
+Mayra Bontemps has over 15 years of experience with federally funded affordable housing and community development property acquisition, development, construction and management.
 She has also worked with homeless services and disaster recovery initiatives through previous positions with Local Initiatives Support Corporation (LISC), Tejano Center for Community Concerns and Harris County Community Services Department.
-Myra has a bachelor’s in business administration from Franklin & Marshall College.
+Mayra has a bachelor’s in business administration from Franklin & Marshall College.

 About this position: serves as the primary contact for the coordination of disaster recovery efforts.
 Develops, monitors, manages and promotes programs and initiatives related to disaster recovery efforts in coordination with community partners and consultants.